Anatomy vs. Physiology

 Anatomy Degree Programs

-Courses include gross anatomy, microanatomy, biochemistry and embryology.
+Courses include gross anatomy, microanatomy, neurobiology and embryology.
 Physiology and medical courses are included as well.
-Master's degree candidates must research and compose a thesis, while doctoral students participate in lab and research rotations, and may complete a dissertation.
+Master's degree candidates must research and compose a thesis, while doctoral students participate in lab and research rotations and may complete a dissertation.

 Physiology Degree Programs

 Physiology programs are available at both the undergraduate and graduate levels and result in bachelor's, master's and doctoral degrees.
 Class topics can include exercise physiology, systems physiology, molecular biology and genetics, biochemistry and cell biology.
 Pre-medical courses are also usually included in these programs.
 Graduate-level physiology programs require completion of a thesis or dissertation.
 Students in doctoral programs may also need to complete research assistantships.

 Those with a bachelor's degree are prepared for entry-level clinical and research positions in places such as hospitals, insurance companies and research laboratories.
 They can also move on to medical school or pursue graduate studies.
 Individuals with a graduate degree are prepared for careers in research, academia and exercise physiology.